Lucid dream: Prevalence and frequency

 In 2016, a meta-analytic study by David Saunders and colleagues on 34 lucid dreaming studies, taken from a period of 50 years, demonstrated that 55% of a pooled sample of 24,282 people claimed to have experienced lucid dreams at least once or more in their lifetime.
 Furthermore, for those that stated they did experience lucid dreams, approximately 23% reported to experience them on a regular basis, as often as once a month or more.
 In a 2004 study on lucid dream frequency and personality, a moderate correlation between nightmare frequency and frequency of lucid dreaming was demonstrated.
 Some lucid dreamers also reported that nightmares are a trigger for dream lucidity.
 Previous studies have reported that lucid dreaming is more common among adolescents than adults.

 A 2015 study by Julian Mutz and Amir-Homayoun Javadi showed that people who had practiced meditation for a long time tended to have more lucid dreams.
 The authors claimed that "Lucid dreaming is a hybrid state of consciousness with features of both waking and dreaming" in a review they published in Neuroscience of Consciousness in 2017.

 Mutz and Javadi found that during lucid dreaming, there is an increase in activity of the dorsolateral prefrontal cortex, the bilateral frontopolar prefrontal cortex, the precuneus, the inferior parietal lobules, and the supramarginal gyrus.
 All are brain functions related to higher cognitive functions, including working memory, planning, and self-consciousness.
 The researchers also found that during a lucid dream, "levels of self-determination" were similar to those that people experienced during states of wakefulness.
 They also found that lucid dreamers can only control limited aspects of their dream at once.

 Mutz and Javadi also have stated that by studying lucid dreaming further, scientists could learn more about various types of consciousness, which happen to be less easy to separate and research at other times.

+Techniques

+A 2022 meta-analysis of studies on lucid dream induction techniques identified 14 techniques and classified them as cognitive techniques, external stimuli, substance intervention, and cortical stimulation.